Lake Powell Photography: The Best Photography Locations in Arizona

 Use a Tripod—First, you must be on a tripod.
 A good, sturdy tripod is necessary if it is windy.
 If the tripod moves, your picture will blur.

 Focus – Use live view.
 To focus in the dark, use your camera’s live view, hit the zoom button, and focus on a bright star.
-You can also use the infinity setting on your lens but do several test shots to determine accuracy.
+You can also use the infinity setting on your lens, but do several test shots to determine accuracy.
 It can be off a little on some lenses.
 You can also light it up with a flashlight, focus, then gently, without touching the focus ring, put the camera in manual focus so it will not search for the focus.
-You must do this each time you move your camera to take your next angel.
+You must do this each time you move your camera to take your next angle.

 Camera Settings